idusortus/vsa-base-externalService/README.md

 ### Common/General Response Codes

-These codes can be returned by almost any endpoint.

 | Response Code | Code Short Description | When It's Used |
 | :--- | :--- | :--- |
 | **401 Unauthorized** | The client has not authenticated. | The request requires authentication, but no valid token (e.g., JWT Bearer token) was provided.
 The client should log in first. |